jhpyle/docassemble/deploy.md

-Since **docassemble** is free software, there are no fees for using it, but hosting a server on the internet will cost money (between $10 and $300 per month depending on what your performance, availability, and support needs are).
+Since **docassemble** is free software, there are no fees for using it, but hosting a server on the internet will cost money (between $10 and $40 per month, or more, depending on what your performance, availability, and support needs are).

 [Lemma Legal Consulting]: https://lemmalegal.com
 [clusters]: {{ site.baseurl }}/docs/scalability.html